A Practical Adaptive & Novel Designs and Analysis (PANDA) toolkit

-Researchers across disciplines, research funders and regulators acknowledge the need to streamline the conduct of randomised trials to address research questions as efficiently as possible avoiding unnecessary use of resources.
-The appropriate use of adaptive designs can help achieve this objective.
+Researchers across disciplines, research funders, regulators, and the public acknowledge the need to streamline the conduct of randomised trials to address research questions as efficiently as possible for safe and effective treatments to reach patients swiftly and to avoid unnecessary use of resources.
+Lessons from pandemics (eg COVID-19) reinforce this.

 |Dr Munya Dimairo||Sheffield Clinical Trials Research Unit, University of Sheffield|

 |Dr Philip Pallmann||Centre for Trials Research, Cardiff University|

 |Prof Thomas Jaki||Lancaster University|